-With over 20 years’ experience providing contractors with compliant payroll services, Churchill Knight Umbrella is the first company you should call.
+With over 20 years’ experience providing contractors with compliant payroll services, Umbrella Company UK is the first company you should call.
 Our friendly professionals are on hand and happy to provide you with a fast and free take home pay projection – tailored to your circumstances.
 We help hundreds of contractors working in both the private and public sectors.
-Please complete the short form on this page or give us a call on 01707 871622.
+Please complete the short form on this page or give us a call on 01707 669023.

-Are you looking for an umbrella company (public sector)?
+Are you looking for an umbrella company?
 We’re here to help.